 A: Non-driving membership costs just $19 for an entire year.
 Participants (drivers) pay $34 per year.

 A: To register you, your parent(s) must fill out an application and, if you want to drive, fill out the parental consent forms.
-If you don't have the application or forms,
+For a non-driving membership form,

 Q: What do I get when I sign up?

 A: Membership benefits include an official membership card, pin, patch, decal, and $525,000 Excess Medical Insurance.* In addition, Jr. Drag Racing League news and competition are covered extensively online in Jr. Dragster magazine.
 The official Jr. Drag Racing League Rulebook is also available online.

 *$525,000; except for NHRA approved Alternate Sanction Organization (ASO): the limit is $510 as the ASO provides $15,000 excess medical insurance.
 Coverage may be different outside the United States.
 For important details about insurance coverage, CLICK HERE.

 Q: How much does Jr. drag racing cost?